Last updated: July 8, 2026

 How is CD interest calculated?

-CD interest is calculated using the compound interest formula: FV = P(1 + r/n)^(nt), where P is principal, r is annual interest rate, n is compounding frequency, and t is time in years.
-The more frequently interest compounds, the more you earn.
+CD interest is calculated using compound interest based on the initial deposit, annual percentage yield (APY), compounding frequency, and investment term.
+The formula is FV = P(1 + r/n)^(nt), where P is principal, r is annual rate, n is compounding frequency, and t is time in years.

 What is a good CD rate in 2026?